-To manage underwriting exposures, the host syndicate has developed limits of authority and business plans which are binding upon all staff authorised to underwrite and are specific to underwriters, classes of business and industry.
-In 2022, the absolute maximum line that any one underwriter could commit the host syndicate to was \$22.5m (2021: absolute maximum line \$21.2m).
+To manage underwriting exposures, the managing agent has developed limits of authority and business plans which are binding upon all staff authorised to underwrite and are specific to underwriters, classes of business and industry.
+In 2022, the absolute maximum line that any one underwriter in the host syndicates could commit to was \$7.1m (2021: absolute maximum line \$7.9m).
 In most cases, maximum lines for classes of business were much lower than this.

-These authority limits are enforced through a comprehensive sign-off process for underwriting transactions including dual signoff for all line underwriters and peer review for all risks exceeding individual underwriters authority limits.
+These authority limits are enforced through a comprehensive sign-off process for underwriting transactions including dual sign-off for all line underwriters and peer review for all risks exceeding individual underwriters authority limits.
 Exception reports are also run regularly to monitor compliance.